top of page

 In Australia, we try to make our substrate as close as possible to what they have in the wild.
 The best way to do this is by making your substrate a ratio of 8 parts sand to 1 part of damp coir peat.

+This is very easy to measure if you are not usually comfortable with ratios.
 Simply use your bucket or scoop and fill it 8 times with sand, and then 1 time with damp coir peat.
 Repeat the process until you reach the desired level.

 Hermit Crab species overseas will often use the 5:1 ratio of 5 parts sand to 1 part coir peat.
 Our natural environment over here is a bit sandier, more of an 8:1 ratio, which is why our ratio is different for Australian Hermit Crabs compared to their overseas cousins.